 Pratishtha Pandya's teaching and research interests explore the relations between literature, culture, education and society, especially as they unfold in contemporary India.
-At present she is working on her doctoral research on "Global challenges, National Responses and the question of English and Liberal Education in Gujarat".
+Her doctoral dissertation on "Global challenges, National Responses and the question of English and Liberal Education in Gujarat" examines the impact of neo-liberal policymaking regime on the education of Humanities in Gujarat.
 With a background in English Literature, she is currently interested in the space and role of Humanities within higher education in Gujarat.
 Her M.Phil. research from M.S.
 University Baroda focused on the Cultural Politics of English Studies in Nineteenth Century Gujarat.
 A faculty member in the communication area at Amrut Modi School of Management of Ahmedabad University, she has passed the UGC National Eligibility Test in English (2000).

 Selected Conference Presentations:

 “To be or not to be: a question of English Departments in India” at the twentieth International Conference of the Forum on Contemporary Theory on Humanities Across Cultures at Gopalpur-on-Sea 17th to 20th December 2017.

 “Towards Relevance: Liberal Turn in Indian Management Education” at an International Conference on New Trends in Humanities Gender And Cultural Studies organized by Acharya & Marathe College Mumbai 9th and 10th October 2015.

 Invited paper titled “Translating Poetry: A personal Experience” at a UGC National Seminar organized by Department of English, S. R. Mehta Arts College on The New Millennium: The First Decade of Indian Writing in English.
 6 - 7 February, 2015.